followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/1 Configuration/colCount.md

 [/note]

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), you can specify this option using the `Mode` enum, which accepts the value `Auto`.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), you can specify this option using the `Mode` enum, which accepts the value `Auto`.
 <!--/fullDescription-->